-Martin David is the Asia Pacific Head of Baker McKenzie's Energy, Mining & Infrastructure Group.
-He is a principal in the Finance and Projects Practice Group at Baker McKenzie Wong & Leow and is the head of the Projects practice in Singapore.
+Martin David is a principal in the Finance and Projects Practice Group at Baker McKenzie Wong & Leow and heads the Projects practice in Asia and Singapore.

 Representative Legal Matters

 - Acting for the sponsors on the IFC-backed development and project financing of the 400MW Siragjanj greenfield power project in Bangladesh.

 - Advising ADB on the 450MW combined heat and power project (CHP5) in Mongolia, including drafting and negotiating the PPA, HPA, CSA, concession agreement, water use and land use agreements.
 This is the first combined heat and power project in Asia.